 Planning Your Trip to Joshua Tree

 We have a pile of resources to help you plan your trip to Joshua Tree.
 Start with our guide for Joshua Tree town, which has quirky museums and art installations along with suggested places to eat.
 Use our 1-day guide as an overview for Joshua Tree and then back-fill with some of these cool Joshua Tree hikes.
+If you are also planning to visit Death Valley, use our Joshua Tree to Death Valley road trip guide.

 Figure out where to stay with our guides for glamping and cabin rentals, or score a cool hotel like the western-themed Joshua Tree Ranch House or Pioneertown Motel.
 You can also learn more about Joshua Tree with interesting factoids about the park’s history and ecology.